NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/I/Instinct Crown (Fury).md

 * * *

 **Effect** You Rage and draw upon your instinct to gain a boon.
 Your boundless fury allows you push past your natural limits, moving with unmatched speed.
-You become [[Conditions/Quickened|Quickened]] until the end of your rage.
+You become [[Quickened|Quickened]] until the end of your rage.
 You can use your extra action only to Stride or Strike.

 *Source: Pathfinder Treasure Vault*
 *OGL*